-- 1. A definitive anti-dumping duty is hereby imposed on imports of ammonium nitrate, falling within CN code 3102 30 90 and 3102 40 90, originating in Russia. - 2.
-The amount of the applicable duty per tonne of product shall be a fixed amount per tonne of ammonium nitrate as shown below:
+- 1. A definitive anti-dumping duty is hereby imposed on imports of AN, falling within CN codes 3102 30 90 and 3102 40 90, originating in Russia. - 2.
+The amount of the applicable duty per tonne of product shall be a fixed amount per tonne of AN as shown below:

-Country Fixed amount of duty EUR per tonne Russia 47.07
+Country Fixed amount of duty (euro per tonne) Russia 47,07

-- 3. In cases where goods have been damaged before entry into free circulation and, therefore, the price actually paid or payable is apportioned for the determination of the customs value pursuant to Article 145 of Commission Regulation (EEC) No 2454/93 (1) the amount of anti-dumping duty mentioned above, shall be reduced by a percentage which corresponds to the apportioning of the price actually paid or payable. - 4.
+- 3. In cases where goods have been damaged before entry into free circulation and, therefore, the price actually paid or payable is apportioned for the determination of the customs value pursuant to Article 145 of Commission Regulation (EEC) No 2454/93 (1), the amount of anti-dumping duty mentioned in paragraph 2 shall be reduced by a percentage which corresponds to the apportioning of the price actually paid or payable. - 4.
 Unless otherwise specified, the provisions in force concerning customs duties shall apply.